imagej/imagej.github.io/_pages/update-sites/loci.md

 -   Click *Apply changes*
 -   Restart ImageJ

-Your ImageJ should now possess additional commands in the {% include bc path='Plugins|LOCI'%} menu.
+Your ImageJ should now possess additional commands in the {% include bc path='Plugins|LOCI' %} menu.